Montage photo of Puerto Rico beach blending into El Yunque Rainforest

 Join other SAIL attendees for a 2-hour kayak tour to experience the rare phenomenon of bioluminescence in Laguna Grande, one of 3 bio-bays found in Puerto Rico (and only 5 worldwide!).
 The glowing effect in the water is caused by dinoflagellates—microscopic organisms that emit a bluish-green neon glow in reaction to movement in the water.
 When planning your visit to this natural wonder, keep in mind that the glowing effect is better appreciated on dark nights, the later the better!

-Plan to depart the hotel by 7:15 PM to arrive in Fajardo on time for the 8:45 PM tour.
+Plan to depart the hotel by 7:15 PM and arrive in Fajardo by 8:00 PM.
 Transportation must be arranged separately.

-($59 per person.
+($55 per person plus tax.
 Children under the age of 6 are not permitted.)

 MAY 10th